beetbox/beets/docs/plugins/importhistory.rst

 directories in a bulk, and you want to keep track of the directories you already imported.

-Another feature of the plugin, is suggesting the user to delete the source paths of items you remove from your beets library.
-This is useful if you keep backups of your imports in their original source paths by using `beet import --copy`, you want to delete their backup when you regret the imports alltogether.
+Another feature of the plugin is suggesting the user to delete the source paths of items you remove from your beets library.
+This is useful if you keep backups of your imports in their original source paths by using `beet import --copy`, and you want to delete their backup when you regret the imports altogether.

 To use the ``importhistory`` plugin, enable it in your configuration (see :ref:`using-plugins`).